alto-wg/draft-alto-pv/services.md

   resource-id '.' part-resource-id
   ~~~
   where `resource-id` is the resource Id of the Path Vector resource, and
-  `part-resource-id` has the same value as the `Content-ID` of the Path Vector
+  `part-resource-id` has the same value as the PART-RESOURCE-ID in the `Content-ID`
-  part.
+  of the Path Vector part.

 - The Unified Property Map part MUST also include `Content-ID` and
   `Content-Type` in its header.
-The value of `Content-ID` MUST has the format
-  of a Part Resource ID.
 The `Content-Type` MUST be
   `application/alto-propmap+json`.
+  The value of `Content-ID` MUST have the same format as the Part Content ID as
+  specified in {{part-rid-spec}}.

   The body of the Unified Property Map part MUST be a JSON object with the same
   format as defined in Section 4.6 of {{I-D.ietf-alto-unified-props-new}}.
 The